The Comprehensive Guide to OpenSearch for Observability

 Differences Between OpenSearch and Elasticsearch

-OpenSearch and Elasticsearch are both powerful search and analytics engines, but there are significant differences between them.
+OpenSearch and Elasticsearch are both search and analytics engines, but there are significant differences between them.
 Here are the key distinctions:

 1. Licensing:

-– OpenSearch: OpenSearch is fully committed to open-source principles and is released under the Apache License, version 2.0 (ALv2).
-This license allows users to freely use, modify, extend, and distribute the software without any restrictions.
+– OpenSearch: OpenSearch is committed to open-source principles and is released under the Apache License, version 2.0 (ALv2).
+This license allows users to freely use, modify, extend, and distribute the software without restrictions.

 2. Community and Governance: